hugCarvalho/portfolio/README.md

 ### Project specs

 Built with REACT using Hooks.
 Styled with SASS (scss).
-Unit and integration testing.
+Unit and integration tests with Jest and React Testing Library.

 #### Hooks used:

 - useState
 - useEffect
 - useContext
+- useLocation

 #### Third party used: